Guthrie, Oklahoma: History

 Guthrie prospered as the administrative center of the territory, but it was eclipsed in economic influence by Oklahoma City early in the 20th century.
 Oklahoma City had become a major junction for several railroads and had also attracted a major industry in the form of meat packing.
-Oklahoma City business leaders began campaigning soon after statehood to make Oklahoma City the new state capital, and in 1910 a special election was held to determine the location of the state capital.
-96,488 votes were cast for Oklahoma City; 31,031 for Guthrie; and 8,382 for Shawnee.
+Oklahoma City business leaders began campaigning soon after statehood to make Oklahoma City the new state capital, and in 1910, a special election was held to determine the location of the state capital; 96,488 votes were cast for Oklahoma City; 31,031 for Guthrie; and 8,382 for Shawnee.
 Governor Charles N. Haskell, who was in Tulsa on the day of the election, ordered his secretary W. B. Anthony to have Oklahoma Secretary of State Bill Cross obtain the state seal and transport it to Oklahoma City, despite having been served a restraining order by Logan County Sheriff John Mahoney blocking the transfer.
 Anthony obtained written authorization from Cross, retrieved the seal from the Logan County courthouse, and delivered it to Oklahoma City.

 After the capital was transferred, Guthrie lost much of its government-related business and numerous residents.
 It began to dwindle in size and soon lost its status as Oklahoma's second-largest city, initially to Muskogee, then later to Tulsa.
-A challenge to the new state capital was heard in the Oklahoma Supreme Court; it upheld the election and move in its ruling on February 9, 1911, as did the United States Supreme Court in 1911.
+A challenge to the new state capital was heard in the Oklahoma Supreme Court; it upheld the election and moved in its ruling on February 9, 1911, as did the United States Supreme Court the same year.

 The center district of Guthrie was designated a National Historic Landmark by the National Park Service in 1999, in recognition of the city's importance to state history, as well as its rich architecture.

-Today
+Culture

 As a result of Guthrie's early loss of prominence, it has a well-preserved Victorian enclave.
 Whereas growth and inattentive urban planning caused other Oklahoma towns such as Oklahoma City to destroy much of their early downtown architecture, much of the entire central business and residential district of Guthrie is intact.

 The National Finals Steer Roping Rodeo is held in Guthrie.
-On six occasions, the Texas rodeo promoter Dan Taylor was chute director for the competition in Guthrie.
+On six occasions, Texas rodeo promoter Dan Taylor was chute director for the competition in Guthrie.